zettsu-t/sudokusse/sudokusse.md

 _Makefile_vars_ to 0 for SSE4.2 and 1 for AVX.
 This is designated at
 compile-time, not in runtime.

+SudokuSSE with AVX uses ANDN instruction of BMI1 (Bit Manipulation Instructions), which is available on Haswell and newer microarchitecture.
+If you cannot run on such processors, set _EnableAvx_ to 0 or it occurs an invalid opcode exception.

 ## Prepare sudoku puzzles

 SudokuSSE accepts sudoku puzzles in text files.